Elder Abuse That Occurs in NJ Institutions

 The Office of the Ombudsman for the Institutionalized Elderly in New Jersey

-In 1977, the New Jersey legislature passed a law creating the Office of the Ombudsman for the Institutionalized Elderly.
+In 1977, in response to Federal mandate, the New Jersey legislature passed a law creating the Office of the Ombudsman for the Institutionalized Elderly.

 What Does the Office of Ombudsman for the Institutionalized Elderly in New Jersey do?

-The basic objective of the Office is to promote, advocate and insure, the adequacy of the care received, and the quality of life experienced, by elderly patients, residents and clients of long term care facilities within New Jersey.
+The basic objective of the Office is to promote, advocate and insure, the adequacy of the care received, and the quality of life experienced, by elderly patients, residents and clients residing in long-term care facilities within New Jersey.

 Mandatory Reporting of Abuse and Exploitation in a New Jersey Nursing Home or Institution

-In the institutional setting, unlike in the community setting, professionals are mandated by law to report abuse and exploitation of elders.
+As relates to institutions like a nursing home, and unlike a community setting, professionals are mandated by law to report abuse and exploitation of elders.
 The Mandatory Adult Abuse Reporting Act was adopted in 1983, and requires that any caretaker, social worker, physician, registered or licensed practical nurse or other professional, who, as a result of information obtained in the course of his/her employment, has reasonable cause to suspect or believe that an institutionalized elderly person is being or has been abused or exploited, shall report such information obtained in a timely manner to the Ombudsman or the Ombudsman’s designee.

 Confidentiality of Complaints Made to the Ombudsman

-Another hallmark of the Office of the Ombudsman has been its attention to maintaining the confidentiality of all persons who have reported abuse and taken action under the provisions of the law.
-There is immunity when reporting suspected institutional patient abuse which can be overcome only with evidence of intent or reckless disregard in filing a false complaint.
+Another hallmark of the Office of the Ombudsman has been its attention to maintaining the confidentiality of all persons who have reported abuse and/or acted under the provisions of the law.
+There is immunity when reporting suspected institutional patient abuse which can be overcome only with evidence of intentional or reckless disregard when filing a false complaint.

 Have questions or a case involving institutional elder abuse in New Jersey?
 Contact Fredrick P. Niemann, a NJ elder abuse law attorney toll-free at (855) 376-5291 or email him at email@example.com.